Objectives and Key Results (OKR) – The Complete Guide

 Common mistakes when implementing the OKR method

-OKRs do not cascade from top to bottom
+🚫 OKRs only cascade from top to bottom

 Many companies make the mistake that the leadership simply passes on their goals from top to bottom.
 Middle management does the same as leadership and passes its goals on to team leaders, who in turn pass them on to their team members.
 However, this waterfall model is not in the spirit of agility, let alone the OKR method.
 The planning of OKRs should be done both top-down and bottom-up.
 This has several advantages:

-OKRs are not a tool for performance evaluation
+🚫 OKRs are used as a tool for performance evaluation

 These “day-to-day business” OKRs are not ambitious and only reflect the status quo or normal business activities.
 However, OKRs should always have a growth-oriented nature.

-It is often difficult to define key results because the most important and most prominent key performance indicators cannot be influenced directly and the actions taken in the current quarter may not have an impact on the key performance indicator until the next quarter or the quarter after that.
+It can be difficult to set up Key Results for some Objectives since the most important and most prominent key figures cannot be influenced directly and the actions taken in the current quarter may not have an impact on the key figures until the next quarter or the one after that.
 Metrics that cannot be directly influenced are referred to as lag measures.
 On the other hand, there are lead measures, i.e., metrics that can be directly influenced and whose progress can be measured immediately or only after a short delay.

 The trick is to find a metric on the spectrum of lag measures and lead measures, whose progress can be directly measured and influenced, but at the same time has a strong enough connection to the relevant lag measure (e.g. revenue).

-An example of the selection of a lead measure for a key result of a software sales team:
+Here's an example of how to select a lead measure for a Key Result of a software sales team:

-OKR is more than “just” a framework for setting goals.
-OKRs finally build the bridge between the vision and mission of your organization and the operational level.
-By linking daily tasks, which in turn are linked to agile quarterly goals and overarching annual or multi-year goals, clarity and transparency are promoted throughout the organization.
+OKR is more than "just" a framework for setting goals.
+As a management method, OKRs finally build the much-needed bridge between the vision and mission of an organization and the operational level.
+By linking daily tasks, which in turn are linked to agile quarterly goals and annual or multi-year goals above them, clarity and transparency are promoted throughout the company.

 Vision and mission